philipclaesson/Railway/readme.md

-#Railway
+# Railway

-#This was done for an old Spotify Coding Challenge that was available on Kattis.com.
+## This is a solution for an old Spotify Coding Challenge that was available on Kattis.com.

 The task was to find a shortest cycle in a set of threeway connections (railway), and if such a cycle exists, return the name of the connections.